samvera-labs/samvera-nesting_indexer/README.md

 | E   | C       |
 | F   | D       |

-If we were to reindex the above PreservationDocuments, we will generate the following IndexDocuments:
+When we reindex the above PreservationDocuments, then we will get the following IndexDocuments:

 | PID | Parents | Pathnames      | Ancestors        |
 |-----|---------|----------------|------------------|